laboon/ebook/text/50_writing_testable_code.md

 }
 ```

-While the statements aren't exactly the same, they are similar enough that they are a target for the DRYing up the code.
+While the statements aren't exactly the same, they are similar enough that they are a target for DRYing up the code.
 After all, we can always pass in parameters to tweak the behavior to exactly what we want:

 ```java
 public int getNumAnimals(String animalType, String breed) {